Hungreeee/steamcrawl/README.md

 ## Documentation

-The documentation is available at the [GitHub Wiki](https://github.com/Hungreeee/steamcrawl/wiki).
+The full documentation is available at the [GitHub Wiki](https://github.com/Hungreeee/steamcrawl/wiki).

 ## Example